steven-halla/casino_hell/README.md

 To SOlvE MY SOUND ISSUE WHEN FIRST STARTING GAME:
 HAVE A CHECKER THAT IS SET TO FALSE AND THEN TRUE AFTER LOAD GAME OR NEW GAME IS SELECTED

+FOR LUCK:
+Lets create a global luck function , which I will put ina  seperat folder, Store the following:
+Luck chance
+luck bonus
+Luck roll